MDK-Packs/vscode-cmsis-solution-docs/docs/installation.md

 - If you want to evaluate Keil Studio or use it for non-commercial development, select "Activate Arm Keil MDK Community Edition".

-- If you have a valid UBL server nor activation code, use "Activate or manage Arm licenses" to activate Keil Studio.
+- If you have a valid UBL server or activation code, use "Activate or manage Arm licenses" to activate Keil Studio.

 !!!
 Note
     - Open-source tools, such as